ShaneHD/Miscellaneous-Small-Projects/README.md

 Miscellaneous-Small-Projects
 ============================

-A collection of (small) miscellaneous projects, that aren't worthy of having their own project.
+A collection of (small) miscellaneous projects, that aren't worthy of having their own repository.